shadowbq/vxcage/README.md

     Available commands:
       tags         Retrieve list of tags
-      find         Query a file by md5, sha256, ssdeep, imphash, tag or date get          Retrieve a file by sha256
+      find         Query a file by md5, sha256, ssdeep, imphash, tag or date get          Download a file by sha256
-      dump         Dump a list of md5, sha256, ssdeep, or combined hashes add          Upload a file to the server total        Total number of samples
+      dump         Dump a list of md5, sha256, ssdeep hashes add          Upload a file to the server last         Retrieve a list of the last x files uploaded total        Total number of samples

       version      Version of remote vxcage server
+      license      Print the software license

-      help         Show this help
+      help | ?
+Show this help
       exit | quit  Exit cli application

 You can interrogate the server: